 With that kind of pedigree and laundry list of benefits, you might be asking yourself why anybody wouldn’t want to get Botox.
 Well, there are some people who still aren’t all that jazzed about injecting a toxin into their system, despite the FDA approval and rigorous safety standards.
 Then there are a small percentage of people who can’t either due to their career (some actors and comedians who rely on their facial expressions for their work), a physical inability, or a medical issue.

 So, are those individuals left to face the world au naturel?
-Not quite: While all these dermatologists reiterate that nothing compares to Botox when it comes to the treatment and prevention of those dynamic wrinkles, there are some alternatives that come pretty close on diminishing the appearance of visible fine lines and wrinkles — as well as a few that can also perform some of those ancillary Botox benefits like lifting and slimming.
-They all have their pros and cons, from being beaucoup bucks to multiple treatments needed before any noticeable results, but each has the MD stamp of approval as the best alternatives for those who can’t (or won’t) get Botox.
+Not quite: While all these dermatologists reiterate that nothing compares to Botox when it comes to the treatment and prevention of those dynamic wrinkles, there are some Botox alternatives that come pretty close on diminishing the appearance of visible fine lines and wrinkles — as well as a few that can also perform some of those ancillary Botox benefits, such as lifting and slimming.
+They all have their pros and cons, from being beaucoup bucks to multiple treatments needed before any noticeable results, but they still get the M.D. stamp of approval as the best Botox alternatives for those who can’t (or won’t) get the injection.

 We only include products that have been independently selected by TZR's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.